-Strum and The Wild Turkeys is a book about finding your voice, friend who are like family that give you a deep sense of belonging, and the transformational power of music.
-Check ut out website full of great idea of how Grownups (educators, parents, caregivers, family members) and Kids (of all ages) can use this book.
+Strum and The Wild Turkeys is a book about finding your voice, friends who are like family that give you a deep sense of belonging, and the transformational power of music.
+Check out the website full of great ideas for how Grownups (educators, parents, caregivers, family members) and Kids (of all ages) can use this book.

 Here is some of the press we have been getting on the book: